 Karina loved to admire him since he had long dark hair pulled back into a high ponytail with tiny little braids.
 Beads of yellow and red intertwined in his hair, indicating where he was initially born, the Western Desert Mountains.
 The group doesn’t know why Jenson left his hometown, and no one seemed to care enough to ask.

-Everyone in the group was from a different region and represented their culture respectfully, even spoke different accents, but that is what made them work so well together.
+Everyone in the group was from a different region and represented their culture respectfully, even spoke different accents, but that made them work well together.

-Karina stood by Jenson watching the horizon for any sign of raiders.
-The campsite they picked for the night had the higher ground, and the night was calm.
+Karina stood by Jenson, watching the horizon for any sign of raiders.
+The campsite they picked for the night had the higher ground to have the advantage against any raiders.
 The chance for an attack was slim to none, but something still bothered her.
 Who was calling her name?

 “No, I didn’t say your name, and I heard nothing.
 Maybe Lamont is talking in his sleep again.
 He is sleeping near you.”
 Jenson replied, nodding over to the lump sleeping on the ground.

 Karina turned slightly to look at Lamont, pondering if the voice she heard was his.
-It was true, Lamont was terrible at sleeping through the night, always having night terrors unless he has some personal medicine to unwind.
+It is true, Lamont is terrible at sleeping through the night, always having night terrors unless he has some personal medicine to unwind.
 Often requests to be on night watch shift.
-He is the same age as Karina but had seen so many atrocities from growing up in the Eastern Plains, that Lamont had terrible dreams that woke him up.
+He is the same age as Karina but had seen so many atrocities from growing up in the Eastern Plains that Lamont has terrible dreams that woke him up.
 He would scream in terror so loud that it would wake most of the crew.
 Of course, he never called Karina’s name out in the middle of the night.
 Why would it be different this time?

-Jenson was quiet and didn’t answer the question.
-He was just standing leering into the darkness.
+Jenson didn’t answer the question and became strangely quiet.
+He stood there, leering into the darkness.
 His action worried her, the man was the best at night watch, and his leering made her believe that there was something out there.
-Karina was staring into the darkness, only using the light of the moon to try to see into the miles of desert.
+Karina stared into the darkness, only using the light of the moon to try to see into the miles of desert.